Scheduled Maintenance Notice

 Talk to Your Neighbors

-Neighbors and friends may want to buy allergen-free candy but don't know what to buy, or may not even know that your child has a food allergy.
-Share with them what to look for when purchasing candy, or even offer to provide them with "safe" candy they can hand to your trick-or-treater.
+Neighbors and friends may want to buy allergen-free candy but don't know what to get.
+Or, they may not even know that your child has a food allergy.
+Share information on what to look for when purchasing candy.
+You may even offer to provide them with "safe" candy they can hand to your trick-or-treater.

 Look for the Teal Pumpkins

-Created by Food Allergy Research & Education in 2014, the Teal Pumpkin Project is a campaign to raise awareness of food allergies and provide safe options for trick-or-treaters with food allergies.
-Participants pledge to put a teal pumpkin outside their homes, indicating they have safe, non-food treats available.
+Created by Food Allergy Research & Education in 2014, the Teal Pumpkin Project raises awareness and encourages safe options for trick-or-treaters with food allergies.
+Participants put a teal pumpkin outside to show they have safe, non-food treats available.

-Carry candy for young children while trick-or-treating, remind children not to share food and encourage them to ask you before eating anything.
-Kids should learn to always read the label before eating any packaged food or candy.
+For young children, carry their candy for them while trick-or-treating.
+This can help reduce the chance they eat something with an allergen.
+Remind children to ask you before eating anything.
+Older kids should learn to always read the label before eating any packaged food or candy.
 If in doubt, throw it out, trade it or give it away.
 It's helpful to make a list of packaged treats that are safe based on individual allergies.

 Safe at School

-If your child's class celebrates Halloween, take an active role in preventing the risk of a dangerous allergic reaction.
-Talk to the teachers in advance, volunteer to organize the party, offer to bring the treats or non-food goodies or plan to attend in person and double-check that your child's emergency action plan and epinephrine pens are up-to-date.
+If your child's class celebrates Halloween, take an active role in planning the event.
+Talk to the teachers, volunteer to organize the party, bring in treats or non-food goodies or plan to attend in person.
+Don't forget to double-check your child's emergency action plan and epinephrine pens are up-to-date.

 Trade or Donate

-Before setting out trick-or-treating, make a plan with your child to swap any unsafe candy for another treat, such as a safe candy, book or small toy.
+Before trick-or-treating, make a plan with your child to swap any unsafe candy for another treat, such as a safe candy, a book or small toy.
 Or, donate candy to the local food pantry or other charitable organization.

 Start a New Tradition

 Host a costume party at your house, so you are in charge of treats.
-Or, forgo candy altogether and offer trick-or-treaters a variety of non-food items such as stickers, glow sticks, bouncy balls or fake mustaches.
+Consider forgoing candy altogether and offer trick-or-treaters a variety of non-food items such as stickers, glow sticks, bouncy balls or fake mustaches.

 Find a Nutrition Expert